jlikhuva/blog/posts/rmq.md

 impl MSBLookupTable {
     /// Build the lookup table.
 To fill up the table, we simply subdivide
     /// it into segements whose sizes are powers of two.
-The MSB for a segment
+The MSBa in a segment
-    /// are the same for instance:
+    /// are the same.
+For instance:
     ///   ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
     /// n       |1|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|18|19|...
     /// msb(n)  |0|1|1|2|2|2|2|3|3|3 |3 |3 |3 |3 |3 |4 |4 |4 |4 |...